shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 1. An active Shotgun site.
 You can register for Shotgun [here](https://www.shotgunsoftware.com/signup/?utm_source=autodesk.com&utm_medium=referral&utm_campaign=creative-project-management) and get a 30-day trial to begin exploring.
 2. Shotgun Desktop.
 If Desktop is not installed, you can begin by following this [link.]( https://support.shotgunsoftware.com/hc/en-us/articles/115000068574-Integrations-user-guide#Installation%20of%20Desktop)
 3. Access to a filesystem where you can store project files and a pipeline configuration.
-On the filesystem, create a "projects” folder and a "configs” folder as a proper directory setup.
+On the filesystem, create a "projects” folder and a "configs” folder as a suggested directory setup.
 4. A configuration folder named "the_other_side.”
 Inside the "configs” folder where you store your configs, create a folder using this project name.
 We will be creating a project called "the_other_side" in this exercise.